LEADING OFF: Red-hot Cubs visit Giants, Yanks’ Cole vs. Rays | WTOP

 The Nationals are scrambling for starting pitching after right-hander Stephen Strasburg was placed on the 10-day injured list Wednesday with a neck sprain.
 Strasburg flew to Washington to be examined after he complained of tightness in his shoulder and neck in Tuesday night’s 11-6 win over the Braves.
 The 32-year-old was pulled after only 1 1/3 innings.

 Strasburg’s injury adds more stress to an already thin Nationals rotation.
-Left-hander Jon Lester started Wednesday night on only three days’ rest.
+Left-hander Jon Lester was to start Wednesday night’s game on only three days’ rest.

 Manager Dave Martinez said he and his staff were “banging our heads now trying to figure out something for Sunday” when Strasburg was scheduled to make his next start at Philadelphia.